rnburn/bbai/tutorial/Ridge-Regression-Tutorial.md

 With **peak-engine**'s RidgeRegressionModel, there's no need to supply regularization parameters to try.
 By treating cross-validation as an optimization problem and computing derivatives, it can quickly find the best regularization parameter for either a leave-one-out or generalized cross-validation.
-Here's how to use it

 ```python
 from peak_engines import RidgeRegressionModel